Coro and its Port: World Heritage in Danger

 In 2005, the site was inscribed on the list of World Heritage in Danger.
 Climate change was one of the main factors in deeming the site to be at risk, due to the damage caused by two consecutive years of heavy rains.
 While culturally and historically significant to this region, the earthen building materials leave the architecture highly susceptible to water damage, as the mud bricks have low resistance to moisture.
 A need was also identified to protect the site from unsympathetic development, and in this regard it was proposed to redefine the buffer zones.

 UNESCO itself gave a series of preservation recommendations for the prevention of further damage from the rains, including the introduction of a newer drainage system in the city, as well as measures to manage the increasing number of tourists to the site.
 In response, the Institute of Cultural Heritage signed an agreement, in collaboration with the Government of the State of Falcón, the Mayors of the Municipalities of Miranda and Colina (in which Coro and its Port reside), as well as the company Petróleos de Venezuela S.A.
 (PDVSA).
-This arrangement, entitled the “Framework Agreement for Emergency Intervention in the area of Coro and its Port of La Vela,” allocated 64,000,000 Bolivars (approximately US $30 million) to be used for the conservation and protection of the heritage site.
+This arrangement, entitled the “Framework Agreement for Emergency Intervention in the area of Coro and its Port of La Vela,” allocated 64,000,000 bolívars (approximately US $30 million) to be used for the conservation and protection of the heritage site.

 In 2018 UNESCO received a report from the International Council on Monuments and Sites (ICOMOS), noting that while information provided by the "State Party" (i.e. Venezuela) demonstrated satisfactory advances in the implementation of many corrective measures, further information and actions were needed to ensure that the key issues previously identified as affecting the property had been adequately addressed.